stevenbitner/stevenbitner.github.io/_portfolio/2016-10-17-outward-bound-daily.md

 Each day started the same way.
 Wake up and do a 5-10 minute stretching and calisthenics routine.
 Now, we were 10 people on a 30 foot boat, so the exercises were limited, but more than anything were just a way to get the blood flowing and warm up your back after a short night of sleep on a pile of oars (more on that later).

 After the warm-up, came the cool down.
-If you’ve never swam in the ocean off the Maine Coast in May, you don’t know cold.
+If you have never swam in the ocean off the Maine Coast in May, you don’t know cold.
 It knocks the wind right out of you.
 Every morning, each person has to get in the water to freshen up.
 I can say it kind of worked.
 We were pretty cramped for a week and I don’t recall anyone being smelly.
 Probably means I was the smelly one, but still.

 Then we’d eat breakfast.
-All facilities (and I mean all facilities, see below for a picture of me on the toilet -not using it at the time) on a 30 foot open top pulling sailboat are quite spartan so meal prep was interesting.
+All facilities (and I mean all facilities, see below for a picture of me on the toilet - not using it at the time) on a 30 foot open top pulling sailboat are quite spartan so meal prep was interesting.
 Basically we cooked on a camping stove in the cockpit for all of our hot meals.
 Dishes are cleaned over the side of the boat in the salt water.

 ![Brad cooking](/images/sailing-blog/brad-cooking.jpeg)